 In a nutshell, marketers use digital tools and techniques to draw consumers into the sales funnel from various online platforms.
 The challenge is that consumers now have more choices.
 They are also more knowledgeable than they have ever been because they have access to more information than ever before.

 Digital marketers use a combination of eye-grabbing images, video feed, and well-structured copy to appeal to online audiences.
-Usually, a post will include a link to a well-optimised conversion-focused landing page.
+Usually, a post will include a link to a well-optimized conversion-focused landing page.
 The landing page will have a call-to-action, or CTA, asking the viewer to do something, i.e. filling in their information.
 You will then hopefully be able to convert them into qualified leads, and ultimately customers.

 Exhibiting your expertise goes a long way in financial services lead generation.
 People are reluctant to give others control of their money, and so, they want to make sure that you know what you’re doing.